materiaraiding/materiaraiding-old/_ultimate/fru.md

 **Axe Kick/Cleave**: Shiva will do a large AOE, reaching to the outside ring of the arena.

-**Scythe Kick/Reap**: Shiva will do a small donut AOE, the safespot being halfway between the centre and the inner-most ring.
+**Scythe Kick/Reap**: Shiva will do a small donut AOE, the safespot being halfway between the centre and the innermost ring.

 (images for both)